TharindiWimalajeewa/TharindiWimalajeewa/README.md

 - 🔭 I’m passionate about **Software engineering and IT industry**

-- 🌱 I’m currently **expanding my knowledge in Mern Stack as well as Data Engineering concepts**
+- 🌱 I’m currently **expanding my knowledge in MERN Stack as well as Data Engineering concepts**

 - 🌟 I love **solving problems and constantly learning new technologies**